viktorbezdek/awesome-github-projects/README.md

 - [seekr-osint/seekr](https://github.com/seekr-osint/seekr) - A multi-purpose OSINT toolkit with a neat web-interface.
 - [apache/answer](https://github.com/apache/answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
 - [meshery/meshery](https://github.com/meshery/meshery) - Meshery, the cloud native manager
 - [XTLS/Xray-core](https://github.com/XTLS/Xray-core) - Xray, Penetrates Everything.
-Also the best v2ray-core, with XTLS support.
-Fully compatible configuration.
+Also the best v2ray-core.
+Where the magic happens.
 - [apernet/hysteria](https://github.com/apernet/hysteria) - Hysteria is a powerful, lightning fast and censorship resistant proxy.
 - [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database built for scalable vector ANN search
 - [cleodora-forecasting/cleodora](https://github.com/cleodora-forecasting/cleodora) - 🔮📈 Making, tracking and improving personal forecasts (e.g. the weather tomorrow or your salary in 2 years).